 Panthers top Maple Leafs, take Game 1 of second-round series

+“If we’re a little fatigued because that (Bruins) series was heavy, it’s kind of our normal day,” Maurice said.
+“When you look at our schedule at the end of January, it was brutal.
+And that’s when we started to play our best hockey.

+“So being in the mud, as we would say, we’re kind of used to it.”

-TORONTO (AP) — Sergei Bobrovsky made 34 saves, Matthew Tkachuk had three assists and the Florida Panthers survived a squandered two-goal lead to defeat the Toronto Maple Leafs 4-2 on Tuesday night in opening game of their second-round playoff series.
+Sergei Bobrovsky made 34 saves, Matthew Tkachuk had three assists and the Panthers survived a squandered two-goal lead to defeat the Maple Leafs 4-2 in opening game of their second-round playoff series.

+“He was unbelievable, he’s been great in every game that he’s come in,” Sam Bennett said of the netminder.
+“It has been awesome to see.
+That’s what we need out of him and he’s stepped up.”

 Matthew Knies had his first NHL goal and Michael Bunting also scored for Toronto.
 Ilya Samsonov stopped 24 shots.